 Sloggies - Baby Slogs.
 Younger, smaller and not as fast as a full grown Slog.
 They can still take a nasty chunk out of Abe.

-Fleeches - Starting off as pets of Glukkons, they grow too big and are flushed down the toilet.
-Colonies now infest Oddworld's underworld.
+Fleeches - Fleeches are a popular domestic pet for the Glukkons, but they inevitably grow too big and are subsequently flushed down the toilet.
+Colonies of these vicious creatures now infest Oddworld's underworld.

 Slurgs - Pathetic, useless slug-like creatures.
-Not a threat but when stepped on they make a high pitched screech alerting anything in the area, normally Fleeches.
+Alone, they are not a threat to Abe, but when stepped on they make a high pitched screech alerting anything in the area, normally Fleeches.

 Greeters - A tin can with a huge smile.
-First used as self-promoting vending machines they now act as security guards after discovering they had the habit of electrocuting their customers.
+First used as self-promoting vending machines until they severely malfunctioned, they now act as security guards after discovering they had the habit of electrocuting their customers.

 Munch's Oddysee tease